AI-SDC/ACRO/stata/readme.md

 1. For Stata and python to know how communicate with each other.
    - This is managed by Stata's ```sfi``` package.
 2. A simple **.ado** file that converts:
    - stata commands prefixed by the word *acro*
    - into calls to the underlying python *acro* package

 ## Installation and testing

-### Step 1: Checking for Stata upgrades.
+### Step 1: Checking for Stata upgrades

 You may need to check for updates as reported in
 [this thread on the Stata forums](https://www.statalist.org/forums/forum/general-stata-discussion/general/1731732-bug-in-python-indentation)